 1. Sifting (Seiri): Go through everything in the workplace, separating and eliminating what is not needed.

 2. Sort (Seiton): Arrange the items needed in a neat and user-friendly way.

 3. Clean Sweep (Seiso): Clean and inspect the work area, equipment and tools.

 4. Spic and span (Seiketsu): The order and cleanliness that result from disciplined execution of the first three S's.

 The last S - Shitsuke (Sustain) - is omitted because it becomes redundant within Toyota's system of daily, weekly and monthly audits to check standardized work.
-Whether 4, 5 or 6 S are used, the main point is that the efforts are systematic and essential to Lean production.
+Whether 4, 5 or 6 S are used, the main point is that efforts are systematic and essential for Lean production.
 5S is not a stand-alone program that can be pulled out separately.